Star Studio18: History

 Logo used as Star Studios from 2022 to 2025.

 The studio was founded in March 2008 as a joint venture between 20th Century Fox and co-owned by Star India.
 In 2009, the studio acquired the rights for My Name Is Khan, the studio's debut film as distributor.

-In 2011, Fox Star Studios entered the Tamil film industry with Engaeyum Eppothum, as co-producing and distributing partner for AR Murugadoss's AR Murugadoss Productions.
+In 2011, Fox Star Studios entered the Tamil film industry with Engaeyum Eppothum, as co-producing and distributing partner for A. R. Murugadoss's AR Murugadoss Productions.
 In 2013, the studio released Tamil-feature Raja Rani, which won four Tamil Nadu State Film Awards.
 In 2015, the studio entered a 9-film deal with Dharma Productions as a co-producer and distributor.
 In 2016, Kapoor & Sons was released as the first film under the arrangement.
-The same year, the studio won National Film Award for Best Feature Film in Hindi for its in-house production Neerja.
+The same year, the studio won National Film Award for Best Hindi Feature Film for its in-house production Neerja.
 The studio also released M.S.
 Dhoni: The Untold Story, the biopic of then Indian Cricket captain MS Dhoni.
 In 2017, the studio entered a three-film deal with Nadiadwala Grandson Entertainment.
 In May 2018, the studio entered a multi-film deal with Akshay Kumar's Cape of Good Films and had set Mission Mangal with Kumar attached to star.
 In 2019, the studio released Chhichhore which it co-produced with Nadiawala Grandson Entertainment had won National Film Award for Best Feature Film in Hindi 2019.

 In early 2020, the studio had released Chhapaak starring Deepika Padukone, sports-drama Panga starring Kangana Ranaut and Vidhu Vinod Chopra's Shikara all of which are lukewarmly received by the audience.
 The studio had released Baaghi 3 at the start of the COVID-19 pandemic and the film ended its box-office run as the second-highest grossing Hindi-film of 2020.
 In June 2020, Star India, the parent company of the studio decided to release the rest of the 2020 slate directly on the sister streaming platform Disney+ Hotstar under Disney+ Hotstar Multiplex Initiative.
 The films released on the platform were Dil Bechara, Lootcase, Sadak 2, and Laxmii.
-In late 2020, several reports indicate The Walt Disney Company's was not going greenlighting newer films with the studio ceasing its operations after the releases of Tadap and Brahmāstra as the studio's CEO Vijay Singh has resigned.
+In late 2020, several reports indicate The Walt Disney Company's was not going greenlighting newer films with the studio ceasing its operations after the releases of Tadap and Brahmāstra: Part One – Shiva as the studio's CEO Vijay Singh has resigned.
 In December 2021, the studio released Tadap.
 In February 2022, the studio ended speculations of ceasing operations by announcing Babli Bouncer starring Tamannaah Bhatia, co-produced with Junglee Pictures.
 In March 2022, the company announced the release of Kaun Pravin Tambe? on Disney+ Hotstar.
 Soon after the studio started production on Manoj Bajpayee starrer Gulmohar.
 Later that month, the studio along with Dharma Productions had acquired the remake rights for blockbuster Malayalam film Hridayam in Hindi, Tamil, and Telugu.

 On 27 May 2022, Fox Star Studios was renamed Star Studios, as part of the removal of the "Fox" name from studios that had been acquired from 21st Century Fox by Disney.